Machine: Format

 redis /var/run/redis/redis.sock>

-There's one that belongs to the user cooper.
-We can try listing its contents:
+cooper.
+We can try listing its contents:redis /var/run/redis/redis.sock> hgetall cooper.dooper

 1) "username"